samuelduchesne/archetypal/docs/converter_bui.rst

 Objectives
 ..........

-The principal ojectives of this module was to translate (from IDF to BUI) the geometry of the building, the different schedules used in the model, and the thermal gains.
+The principal objectives of this module was to translate (from IDF to BUI) the geometry of the building, the different schedules used in the model, and the thermal gains.

 1. Geometry